Hello world! 👋 Making something awesome?

 Hi!
-I'm Marc Fowler, an experienced SaaS CTO and software/product engineer.
+I'm Marc, an experienced SaaS CTO and software/product engineer.

-Over the last 15+ years, I've been the sole developer behind the hugely successful ThriveCart, as well as many other platforms.
+Over the last 15+ years, I was the sole developer behind the hugely successful ThriveCart, as well as many other platforms.

-I'm an expert at getting the maximum result from the leanest resources, to save you time and increase your revenue.
+I'm an expert at getting the maximum result from the leanest resources, saving you time and increasing your revenue.

 MacOS notarisation with Electron